sam974/sentimentanalysis/README.md

     To stop and remove the monitoring containers, navigate to the `monitoring/` directory and run:
     ```bash
     docker-compose down
+    ```

+### Grafana Alerting Rules

+This project includes a predefined alerting rule for Grafana.
+To use it, you need to import the rules from the `monitoring/alerting_rules.yaml` file into your Grafana instance.

+**To import the rules:**

+1. Navigate to your Grafana instance (usually `http://localhost:3000`).
+2. Go to the "Alerting" section in the left-hand menu.
+3. Find the option to import alert rules and upload the `alerting_rules.yaml` file.

+**Defined Rule:**

+*   **Alert: High Prediction Error Rate (`Alerte - Taux d'erreur de prédiction élevé`)**
+    *   **Description:** This rule monitors the number of incorrect predictions made by the sentiment analysis API.
+    *   **Condition:** It triggers an alert if there are more than 2 `bad_prediction` events within a 5-minute window.

 ## 3. Python Dependencies